Building substructure is the lower part of a structural system which is constructed beneath the ground level and is

 This is the foundation that is made up of large concrete slab which can support the loads exerted by walls, columns constructed over it.
 It is also called the mat foundation.

 As we know; when area increases the pressure decreases.
-Similarly, raft footing has a large surface area which reduces stress on the soil.
+Similarly, raft footing has a large surface area which reduces the stress on the soil.
 So, It is used when the soil has a low load-bearing capacity.

 This kind of footings is built for supporting two or more columns in a straight line when bearing capacity of the soil is least and the distance between adjacent isolated footings is very (or overlapping of foundations).